gagan-1307/Pong-Game/README.md

 - [License](#license)

 ## About the Project
 Pong is one of the earliest arcade video games.
-This project is a Python-based recreation using the Pygame library, allowing two players to compete against each other by bouncing a ball back and forth using paddles.
+This project is a Python-based recreation using the Turtle library, allowing two players to compete against each other by bouncing a ball back and forth using paddles.

 ## Features
 ✅ Classic Pong game mechanics with a bouncing ball and paddle movement.
 ✅ Two-player mode with individual controls.
 ✅ Score tracking for each player.
 ✅ Adjustable ball speed to increase difficulty.
-✅ Simple yet smooth animations using Pygame.
+✅ Simple yet smooth animations using Turtle.

 ## Technologies Used
 - Python
-- Pygame (for graphics and game loop)
+- Turtle (for graphics and game loop)

 ## Installation
 To run the game on your system, follow these steps: